 4 – Copy frequent traders

-I see a lot of people give up on eToro because they don’t see results right away.
-Now eToro works best as a medium term investment – but its still no fun to see your money sitting nothing.
+I see a lot of people give up on eToro because they don't see results right away.
+While eToro works best as a medium to long term investment, its still no fun to see your money sitting doing nothing.
 One way to remedy this is to only copytrade frequent traders.
-I count a frequent trader as anyone who trades more than once per week.
+I count a frequent trader as anyone who trades a few times per month.

 5 – Stay away from newbies

 Never copytrade anyone who has less than 12 months of stats on the platform.
 I don't even bother reviewing traders with less than 12 months on etoro.
 Newbies make a lot of mistakes.
 They might make a few good trades here and there, but thats probably luck, not skill.

 eToro now shows you a risk score for each trader.
 I would stay away from anyone with a score over 4.
 This is because they are using too much leverage or committing a high proportion of funds to a single trade.
 This is a high risk strategy and in my experience it doesn't play out well over the long term.

 Personally, I've seen the best results from traders who invest in stocks and forex.
 But i've been seeing good signs from traders looking into some of the more upcoming markets such as Bitcoin and Ethereum.

 Although it's tempting and often necessary to withdraw profits straight away, don't forget about compounding.
 It's a fundamental part of wealth creation.
 Profits automatically get reinvested back into etoro when you copytrade.
 This is a great thing as it should increase the size of your profits over time.